langjam/jam0003/apilar/README.md

 ```

 This creates a world, seeds it with a single hard-coded replicator, and then
 lets it run.
-You can see the world evolve in the terminal.
-Sometimes the worlds
+You can see the world evolve in the terminal, so you please make
+your terminal window big enough.

-are duds and growth stops.
+Sometimes the worlds are duds and growth stops.
 Sometimes growth is slow.
-Sometimes growth
-accelerates; it all depends on what mutations occurred.
+Sometimes growth accelerates; it all depends on what mutations occurred.
+I did
+one longer run run for a few hours, and I came back to a world somehow filled
+with processors but very few computers; and it looked dead.

 If you want to see a new world, just `ctrl-C` to stop and run again.